With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 Misunderstandings, and bad results

-Research over the last 15 years has established that language errors and misunderstandings are common when professional interpreters aren't used.
+Research over the past 15 years has established that language errors and misunderstandings are common when professional interpreters aren't used.

 A 2010 report by the University of California, Berkeley School of Public Health and National Health Law Program found that of 1,373 malpractice claims, at least 35 were linked to inadequate language access.